fanx-dev/fanx/doc/ApiDiff.md

 LinkedList Set and more.

 ### DateTime ###
-Add TimePoint class.
+Added TimePoint class.
-All time APIs are based on a millis ticks.
+All time APIs are based on millis ticks.
-The Time rename to TimeOfDay.
+The Time is renamed to TimeOfDay.

 ### Depend ###
 The Depend class only support simple version constraint.